 Jane the Virgin actress Gina Rodriguez is a woman constantly on the move.
-She’s set to star as Carmen Sandiego in not one, but two projects for Netflix and is on a nationwide campaign to stop “period poverty” in the U.S. She also announced her engagement to actor Joe LoCicero and her fans are rejoicing.
+She’s set to star as Carmen Sandiego in not one, but two projects for Netflix and is on a nationwide campaign to stop “period poverty” in the U.S. Last year, she announced her engagement to actor Joe LoCicero and on May 6th, they finally tied the not.
 They’re also looking at IMDb to see what LoCicero has been in.
 Rodriguez has mentioned the two met on the set of the CW sitcom, set to end its five-season run this year, but the actor has appeared more than once.
 Because we here at Remezcla are nothing if not thorough, we sat through all three of LoCicero’s on-set appearances to chart their love story.

 Don Quixote the Stripper in "Chapter Thirty-Nine"